BEN10KOFFI/Movie-recommender-systems/README.md

 ---

-## 📂 Report & Further Reading
+## 📂 Report For Further Reading

-A detailed explanation, including derivations and evaluations, is available in the PDF report linked below:
+A detailed explanation, including derivations and evaluations, is available in the PDF report of this project linked below:

 🔗 [Project Report (PDF)](https://drive.google.com/file/d/1bkLjHE7IcfCrQjBmgb9V1KsiC2BMej1L/view?usp=sharing)